 My Verdict: Is Coursera worth it?

-Coursera will not replace the four year university any time soon.
+You’ve read my Coursera review, so you know that I don’t think Coursera will replace the four year university any time soon.

 However, enrolling in a course can be a great way to develop new skills and satisfy curiosities.
 You can receive a high quality micro education from leading universities—and just about any subject you’re interested in—for a relatively small fee.